Frequently Asked Questions

 Throughout Early Access, we plan to expand the game in terms of content and systems.
 Check our website and Discord for the latest updates on our progress.

-Pax Dei’s Early Access is scheduled to last until at least June 2025, possibly longer.
+Pax Dei’s Early Access is scheduled to last until at least Autumn 2025, possibly longer.

 Throughout Early Access, as we expand the game both in terms of content and systems, we anticipate major updates that will require us to reset the game entirely and start over.